rehierl/node-tree-outliner/algorithm-about.md

 From a node's perspective: Any node within a document always belongs to (i.e. is located in) some section, regardless if that section has a title or not.
 In addition to that, no node can have a direct relationship with (i.e. is associated with) two different sections at the same time.
-In short: Any node either directly belongs to some section, or it belongs to a different one.
+As a result, any node either directly belongs to some section, or it belongs to a different one.
 Note that different nodes may belong to the same section.

 From a section's perspective: Any section always directly contains (i.e. is associated with) no node at all, a single node or more than one (in theory even